-Mini zen gardens are beautiful decorations that serve a calming purpose.
-In Japanese culture, they represent rivers.
-That’s why they are used to promote meditation and finding your inner peace.
+Mini zen gardens are wonderful decor items that do serve a calming purpose.
+Traditionally, in Japanese culture, large scale zen gardens represent water features and are used to promote meditation.

 Traditional dry zen gardens contain sand or gravel and stones.